ChubingZeng/Auto-weather-forecasting-/README.md

 If you are using a MAC, this program also read out the highest and lowest temperature for the next week.

-The default location is my home (somewhere is Pasadena), you can also use it for your location by changing lat and long.
+The default location is my home (somewhere is Pasadena), you can also use it for your location by changing latitude and longitude.